-Many companies with a solid reputation and nice positioning are erasing all their other efforts when they mess with stinky SMS mass sending.
+Many companies with a solid reputation and nice positioning are erasing all their other efforts when they mess with stinky SMS bulk sending.
 Especially when their messages are coming at the wrong time.

 The worst part is that it looks awfully cheap.
 Your client trusted you, shared his private information, spent his time for filling your form, and now he is forced to get useless monthly messages.